jagreehal/python-uv-template/README.md

 - `ruff`: For linting and formatting
 - `mypy`: For type checking
 - `pytest` & `pytest-cov`: For testing and coverage
+- `pytest-asyncio`: For testing async code
+- `pytest-mock`: For mocking in tests
+- `pre-commit`: For git hooks
 - `bandit`: For security checks
 - `watchdog`: For file watching
 - `ipykernel`: For Jupyter support